 Stretching from the Apennine mountains to the Adriatic sea, in Central/Southern Italy, Abruzzo comes with everything you can ask for.
 Beautiful hill-top villages, a coastline with cool beaches, medieval towns, national parks, and lakes.
 And, of course, finger-licking food.
 That too, barely two hours from Rome.

 While it is possible to do a trip to Abruzzo on the train, since the mountainous area makes up for a big chunk of the whole region, it can be difficult to explore by public transport.
-So the best way to explore it would be a road trip.
+So the best way to explore it would be if you plan a road trip from Rome to Abruzzo.

 Make sure to be prepared for your trip and get travel tips to Italy before departure.
-It’s always good to have an understanding on the basics, just to get things going smoother.
+It’s also useful to get some road trip tips too before you head on a road trip.
+It’s always good to have an understanding of the basics, just to get things going smoother.
 Then, rent a car and start one of the road trips from Rome to Abruzzo!

 One of the best road trips from Rome Italy: Rome to Abruzzo